 The Company has challenged the validity of the majority award in the High Court of Delhi and sought for setting aside the arbitration award to the extent that it holds these clauses ineffective and inoperative.
 The Government of India also filed an application before the High Court of Delhi to partially set aside the arbitral award in respect of certain matters involving valuation.
 The matter is currently scheduled for hearing by the Delhi High Court on July 28, 2016.
-Meanwhile, the Government of India without prejudice to its position on the Put/Call option issue has received approval from the Cabinet for divestment and the Government is looking to divest through the auction route.
+Meanwhile, the Government of India without prejudice to its position on the Put/Call option issue has received approval from the Cabinet for divest through the auction route.